haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 {% endhighlight %}

-These modifications will speed up the calculations substantially, but keep in mind that the quality of the results will be affected.
+These modifications will speed up the calculations substantially, but **keep in mind that the quality of the results will be affected**.

+### Running HADDOCK

-To run the docking (in local mode), simply execute the following command:
+To run the docking (in `local` mode), simply execute the following command:

 <a class="prompt prompt-cmd">
 cd haddock3 <br>